reuterk/pocli/README.rst

 transfer operations have been done.

 In case the environment variable OC\_PASSWORD is not set the ``oc`` command asks for the password at each invocation.
+For security reasons the authors recommend this mode of operations.